dswezCode/Arduino-I2C-LCD-Snake-Game/README.md

 🕹️ HOW TO PLAY:
   -wire everything according to the hardware connections specified below
-   flash the program to the Arduino uno board, power the Arduino board
+   flash the program to the Arduino uno board, power the Arduino board and once the main menu loads simply click on the joystick to begin playing